hiral-d-shah/Recommender-System/README.md

 # Recommender System
-We will create a recommender system for your e-commerce site, built on WordPress WooCommerce.
-Using your order history, the system will offer personalized product suggestions.
-With 40 products and over 10,000 orders, this system will enhance customer experience and boost sales by tailoring recommendations to individual preferences.
+This repository contains a personalized recommender system designed for WordPress WooCommerce e-commerce sites.
+By leveraging customer order history, the system generates tailored product recommendations to enhance user experience and boost sales.
+It is optimized for datasets with 40+ products and 10,000+ orders, using collaborative filtering to align suggestions with individual customer preferences.

+## File Structure

+### `Data Fetch.ipynb`
+This notebook handles data extraction from MySQL databases, exporting the data as CSV files for preprocessing.

+### `Data Cleaning Visualization Feature Engineering.ipynb`
+Responsible for cleaning the raw data, creating visualizations, and engineering features required for training the recommendation model.

+### `Collaborative Filtering Based Model.ipynb`
+Contains the implementation of the collaborative filtering recommendation algorithm.

+### `Main.py`
+A FastAPI-based live API that serves recommendations.
+It takes a user ID and the number of desired recommendations as input and returns a list of recommended product IDs.